David-Manniche/TheMarket/readme.txt

     => 044758 - discount availed by buyer is not displaying on order detail page => 044752 - admin> order status management> color is not distinct able by name
 --------------------TV-9.2.2.20201104--------------------------
+    => #044607 - If ship station is enabled and we add admin's product in cart then those products gets display 2 times.
 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.